-- 17. Midstates' Motion to Dismiss claimed that the only Protestants who served a copy of their respective protests on Midstates were: City of Lawrence, Kansas; Douglas County, Kansas; Candice Meiners; Karin Pagel-Meiners; James and Patricia Bondurant; Scott Dixon; and Marianne Carter. - 18.
-Of the Protestants who responded to Midstates' Motion to Dismiss, Jessica Skyfield, Jane E. Howard, Larry D. Howard, and Susan Iversen did not argue that they served a copy of their respective protests on Midstates, nor did they provide evidence that they did so.
+- 17. Midstates' Motion to Dismiss claimed that the only Protestants who served a copy of their respective protests on Midstates were: City of Lawrence, Kansas; Douglas County, Kansas; Candice Meiners; Karin Pagel-Meiners; James and Patricia Bondurant; Scott Dixon; Marianne Carter; and Judith L. Wells as Manager of Wells Partners, LP.10 - 18.
+Of the Protestants who responded to Midstates' Motion to Dismiss, Jessica Skyfield, Larry D. Howard, and Susan Iversen did not argue that they served a copy of their respective protests on Midstates, nor did they provide evidence that they did so.
 Of the Protestants who did not respond to Midstates' Motion to Dismiss, other than James and Patricia Bondurant, there is no evidence that they served their protests upon Midstates.

-&lt;sup>10 Motion to Dismiss, ¶ 2.
+10 Motion to Dismiss, ¶ 2.
 There is no record in this docket of a protest letter from the City of Lawrence, Kansas.

-- 19. Dr. Zemansky argued that "[t]here was no mention in the published public notice or the letter received from Rene Stuckey, UIC Director of the KCC dated November 15, 2017 of any requirement to serve MidStates with the protest in this matter."
-According to Dr. Zemansky, "Mr. Stuckey's letter should have made citizens objecting to these permits aware of any such requirement to notify Midstates if it was necessary."
+- 19. Dr. Zemansky argued that "[t]here was no mention in the published notice or the letter received from Rene Stuckey, UIC Director of the KCC dated November 15, 2017 of any requirement to serve Midstates with the protest in this matter," and according to Dr. Zemansky, "Mr. Stuckey's letter should have made citizens objecting to these permits aware of any such requirements to notify Midstates."
 Dr. Zemansky claimed that Mr. Stucky's letter "indicated that [such service upon Midstates] was not necessary."
-Dr. Zemansky asserted his belief that being "on the service list . . . clearly indicate[d] acceptance by the KCC of WAT as a party to the hearing." - 20.
+Dr. Zemansky asserted his belief that being "on the service list . . . clearly indicate[d] acceptance by the KCC of WAT as a party to the hearing."
+14 - 20.
 Ms. Iversen stated "that any failure to serve my protest to all parties was due to lack of knowledge and inexperience.
 As the Operator and Staff have pointed out correctly several times, I am not a lawyer and not knowledgeable in the details of KCC regulations."
-Ms. Iversen also offered that the service requirement for protests "should be made clear in published public notices or in the original reply letters the KCC sent to protestants." - 21.
-Ms. Wells argued that she "complied with all requirements for service of her Protest in the two above-referenced dockets before the Commission."
-Ms. Wells referred to a "letter dated October 10, 2017 from 'Jon' Inge" pertaining to "the Thrasher # 10 well."
-Ms. Wells'
+Ms. Iversen also offered that the service requirement for protests "should be made clear in published public notices or in the original reply letters the KCC sent to protestants."
+16 - 21.
+Douglas County argued that "[i]t seems unrealistic to expect that [the vast majority of the protestants] will have a sophisticated understanding of the Commission's procedures and regulations.
+Nevertheless, it is apparent that many of the protestants have endeavored to meet the requirements imposed by the regulations, and to comply with the instructions provided by staff regarding the procedures to be followed and the expectations placed on participants in this proceeding."17 Douglas County opined that "the Commission should not resort to hyper-technical application of its rules and procedures to exclude or diminish public participation in this process."18 Douglas County asked the Commission not to dismiss any protests for failure to serve a copy on Midstates or for failure to attend the Prehearing Conference.19

-&lt;sup>15 Iversen Corrected Motion, p.
+15 Iversen Motion Opposing Dismissal, p.
 2.

-&lt;sup>16 Iversen Corrected Motion, p.
+16 Iversen Motion Opposing Dismissal, p.
 2.